 When you sign your tenancy agreement, you are agreeing to comply with the conditions.
 Your tenancy agreement contains clear information about what you should do if you wish to keep a pet and your responsibilities.
 If tenants are in doubt they should always refer to their Housing Officer or the Pets Policy.
 There are strict guidelines to the number and size of pets allowed in each property type.
 What will happen next?
 If you do not have permission, please contact us immediately and speak to your Housing Officer.

 If you fail to contact us and you do not have permission, we can and have previously, removed pets from our properties.
 We do not want to do this, so if you don’t have permission please contact us.
+Please note that exotic/reptile pets are not allowed in our properties.

 Click here to read our Pets Policy.
 If you have any questions please contact your Housing Officer.